panzerdp/voca/markdown/DEVELOPMENT.md

-Fork the repostiory, the clone the repo into your project directory.
+Fork the repostiory, then clone it into your project directory.

 Install the development dependencies within Voca source directory:
 ```bash